 Why It Feels Like a Quick Win?

 Internal links influence how Google reads your content hierarchy.
-One or two strong internal links can lift a page’s Organic Search Visibility within a few crawls.
+One or two strong internal links can lift a page’s Search Visibility within a few crawls.

 Content Refreshing & Updating, The Visibility Booster Most Sites Ignore